 The recoverable amount of the above CGUs are based on value-in-use.
-It is determined on the basis of discounted cash flows (DCF) of the Company.
-For the carrying amount of Goodwill, the estimated recoverable value of Cash generating unit (CGU) exceeded its carrying amount and accordingly, no impairment was recognised for the year ended March 31, 2025.
+It is determined on the basis of discounted cash flows (DCF) of the respective legal entities of the Group.
+For the purpose of impairment testing, goodwill acquired in a business combination is tested for impairment annually at the financial year end.
+The Group recognises impairment, when the carrying amount of goodwill, exceeds its estimated recoverable amount.
+For the carrying amount of remaining Goodwill, the estimated recoverable value of cash generating unit (CGU) exceeded its carrying amount and accordingly, no impairment was recognised for the year ended March 31, 2025.